stefanos50/CARLA2Real/README.md

 If you used the CARLA2Real tool or any dataset from this repository in a scientific publication, we would appreciate using the following citations:

 ```
-The paper will be published soon.
+Our paper will be published soon.

 @Article{Richter_2021,
                     title = {Enhancing Photorealism Enhancement},